ervinb/ervinb.github.io/_posts/2017-08-16-casually-removing-root-files.md

 ## The catch

-What happened is, is that the Rock Tamer forgot that you are even more powerful than him, when you're at `$HOME`.
+What happened is, the Rock Tamer forgot that you are even more powerful than him, when you're at `$HOME`.
 Let's see why.

 To be able to do anything with a file, the first step is to look it up in its